wp-plugins/blip-slideshow/readme.txt

 See it in live use at my <a href="http://www.ambientphotography.ca/" alt="Toronto Wedding Photographer">wedding photography</a> website.

+> Please note that Blip is [*not* compatible with the Javascript framework Prototype](http://mootorial.com/wiki/mootorial/00a-mootoolsvsothers).
+Please check for "prototype.js" in your webpage, included by your theme or other plugin, before writing me for help.

+Requires WordPress 2.7 and PHP 5.

 == Installation ==

 1. Download Blip Slideshow